MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpddi/nf-hidpddi-hidp_getcollectiondescription.md

 </dl>
 </td>
 <td width="60%">
-Failed to parse an an item in the report
+Failed to parse an item in the report
                                       descriptor.

 </td>